Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 1. Close zippers, snaps, and fasteners.
 Make sure the pockets are empty before washing.

-2. Wash the jackets only when they’re visibly dirty.
+2. Wash them only when they’re visibly dirty.
 Carhartt jackets don’t need frequent washing.

-3. Keep washing to a minimum for flame-resistant (FR) jackets to maintain thermal protection.
+3. Keep washing to a minimum for flame-resistant (FR) offerings to maintain thermal protection.

 We recommend skipping the dryer altogether or using the lowest setting if you really need to.
 This practice helps prevent shrinkage and may age the material faster.
-The best way is to air dry the jackets, but they may become stiff for a day or so.
+The best way is to air dry them, but they may become stiff for a day or so.

 Dealing With Shrinking